-How long should you wait to see a doctor after a car accident?
+So, in all reality, how long should you wait to see a doctor following even a minor car accident?

 In order to have a completely solid claim, you should see a medical professional within three days.
 However, sooner is always better than later when it comes to this.
 When it comes to your rightful claim, it’s preferred you receive medical treatment immediately after the accident.
 Not only is it more helpful to your claim, but to your overall health after the fact.

 Anything can happen after your accident.
 You could have received a concussion, internal bleeding, or even a very bad bone fracture.
 Your body will trick you!
 It’s best to meet any issues head on immediately after you have gotten into a wreck.